xenharmonic-devs/sonic-weave/documentation/dsl.md

 By default[^1] adding a sharp sign (`#` or `♯`) to an absolute pitch multiplies the underlying frequency by `2187/2048` ≈ `1.06787e` or equivalently shifts the pitch up by about `113.685 ¢`.
 (Yes that fancy unicode cent is legal syntax in SonicWeave; A plain `c` also works, but only when attached to a numeric value.)

+[^1]: *By default* is too soft an expression here.
+The sharp sign widens an interval by an apotome, *period*.
+Tempering applies to values as they are specified and only makes it seem that `#` narrows from `113.685 c` down to `100.0 c` when a scale is tempered to 12-tone equal using `12@` at the bottom.

 Conversely a flat sign (`b` or `♭`) on an absolute pitch shifts its pitch down by around `113.685 c` corresponding to a multiplication by `2048/2187` ≈ `0.93644e` of the underlying frequency.

 Let's play around with these a bit to get a feel for them: